-126 Chemistry and Computer Science Building, Department Office Tel: 416-736-5053, Undergraduate/Graduate Office Tel: 416-736-5334 Prerequisite: If no university-level mathematics: OAC Calculus and one other OAC in mathematics (normally Finite Mathematics or Algebra and Geometry) taken within the last three years with an average grade of 75 percent in all OAC mathematics and no grade less than 65 percent; otherwise: at least 6 credits of university-level mathematics with a grade average over all MATH credits of C+ or better [B+ or better if it is a service course (second digit is 5) or AK/MATH 1710 6.0].
-A maximum of two 2000-level Computer Science courses in one term is permitted.
+Room 1003 Computer Science Building, Department Office Tel: 416-736-5053, Undergraduate/Graduate Office Tel: 416-736-5334 Prerequisite: If no university-level mathematics: OAC calculus and one other OAC in mathematics (normally Finite Mathematics or Algebra and Geometry) taken within the last three years with an average grade of 75 per cent in all OAC mathematics and no grade less than 65 per cent; otherwise: at least six credits of university-level mathematics with a grade average over all MATH credits of C+ or better [B+ or better if it is a service course (second digit is 5) or AK/ MATH 1710 6.0].
+A maximum of two 2000-level computer science courses in one term is permitted.
 Three 3000- or 4000-level courses per term is normal.
-Specialized honours students may take four upper level computer science courses.
-In the summer term students are not permitted to take more than 6 credits in Computer Science.
-Under no circumstances will students be permitted to take five Computer Science courses in one term.
-If any student enrols in more than four upper year or two 2000-level Computer Science courses per term they will be removed from whichever courses the department requires space.
-The Department also reserves the right to move students from a course in one term to the same course in the next term should such steps be necessary to ensure equitable access to courses.
+Specialized Honours students may take four upper-level computer science courses.
+In the summer term students are not permitted to take more than six credits in computer science.
+Under no circumstances will students be permitted to take five computer science courses in one term.
+If any student enrols in more than four upper year or two 2000-level computer science courses per term they will be removed from whichever courses the department requires the space.
+The department also reserves the right to move students from a course in one term to the same course in the next term should such steps be necessary to ensure equitable access to courses.
 This includes movement from fall to winter or winter to summer.
-Note 1: Not all Computer Science courses are offered in the evening every term.
-Required 1000- and 2000-level courses will normally be offered in the evening every term (Fall, Winter and Summer) whereas 3000- and 4000-level courses will be offered in the evening on a rotational basis.
+Note 1: Not all computer science courses are offered in the evening every term.
+Required 1000- and 2000-level courses will normally be offered in the evening every term (fall, winter and summer) whereas 3000- and 4000-level courses will be offered in the evening on a rotational basis.
 Program Requirements BA:

-36 credits in COSC including: AK/AS/SC/COSC 1020 3.0; AK/AS/SC/COSC 1030 3.0; AK/AS/SC/COSC 2001 3.0; AK/AS/SC/COSC 2011 3.0; AK/AS/SC/COSC 2021 3.0; AK/AS/SC/COSC 2031 3.0; and at least 18 Computer Science credits at the 3000 level satisfying the departmental breadth requirement (see note below); in addition, students must complete AK/AS/SC/MATH 1090 3.0; AK/AS/SC/MATH 1300 3.0; AK/AS/SC/MATH 1310 3.0; AK/AS/SC/MATH 2320 3.0.
-All degree candidates must also satisfy the General Education, Elective and Upper Level course requirements of Atkinson, as described elsewhere in the Calendar.
-BA Specialized Honours:
+36 credits in COSC including: AK/AS/SC/COSC 1020 3.0; AK/AS/SC/ COSC 1030 3.0; AK/AS/SC/COSC 2001 3.0; AK/AS/SC/COSC 2011 3.0; AK/AS/SC/COSC 2021 3.0; AK/AS/SC COSC 2031 3.0; AK/AS/ SC COSC 3101 3.0; AK/AS/SC COSC 3221 3.0; AK/AS/SC COSC 3311 3.0; three credits from courses with second digit 4 (i.e. applications area) and at least six credits at the 3000 level; in addition, students must complete AK/AS/SC/MATH 1090 3.0; AK/AS/SC/MATH 1300 3.0; AK/AS/SC/MATH 1310 3.0; AK/AS/SC/MATH 2090 3.0.
+All degree candidates must also satisfy the general education, elective and upper-level course requirements of Atkinson, as described elsewhere in the Calendar.
+BA (Specialized Honours):